Dual-Credit Programs and FAQ's

 What is a Dual Credit?

-A dual credit is a credit that counts toward a high school diploma and college or career type courses.
-Each program that offers dual credits are a little different and specialized toward certain goals.
+Dual credit is a credit that counts toward a high school diploma and college or career-type courses.
+Each program that offers dual credits is a little different and specialized toward certain goals.

 What are AP courses?
 (Click here for more information)